Comparing Ontrak (OTRK) & Its Peers

 |-9.95%

-Ontrak has a beta of 2.35, indicating that its stock price is 135% more volatile than the S&P 500.
-Comparatively, Ontrak’s rivals have a beta of 7.02, indicating that their average stock price is 602% more volatile than the S&P 500.
+Ontrak has a beta of 2.35, meaning that its share price is 135% more volatile than the S&P 500.
+Comparatively, Ontrak’s rivals have a beta of 7.02, meaning that their average share price is 602% more volatile than the S&P 500.

 Summary